Sending and Receiving String via UDP

 In this example, you will use your Ethernet Shield and your Arduino to send and receive text strings via the UDP protocol (Universal Datagram Packet).
 You'll need another device to send to and from.
 The Processing sketch included at the end of the code will send to and receive from your Arduino running this example.

-The Ethernet shield allows you to connect a WIZNet Ethernet controller to the Arduino or Genuino boards via the SPI bus.
+The Ethernet shield allows you to connect a WIZNet Ethernet controller to the Arduino boards via the SPI bus.
 It uses the ICSP header pins and pin 10 as chip select for the SPI connection to the Ethernet controller chip.
 Later models of the Ethernet shield also have an SD Card on board.
 Digital pin 4 is used to control the slave select pin on the SD card.

 The shield should be connected to a network with an Ethernet cable.
 You will need to change the network settings in the program to correspond to your network.